sahilrajput03/devopswithkubernetes/learn-sops/README.md

 # FYI: You can pass one or more public keys via `--age` option while encrypting, which are separated by commans.
 # FYI: -a value can be used from environment variable as well via i.e.,
 # export SOPS_AGE_RECIPIENTS=pubKey1[,pubKey2][,pubKey3]
-# Refer my `multiple-public-keys-encryption-for-teams` in `others` folder for more info.
+# Refer my `multiple-public-keys-encryption-for-teams` in this folder for more info.

 #### DECRYPTION